0x171-0/iot-device-simulator/README.md

 ## Test

-To start an test, run the following command:
+To start a test, run the following command:

 `npm run test`